Accessing LPC Library databases from off-campus requires the following information:

 (be sure to include the letter W)

-To locate magazines and scholarly/academic journal research articles on administration of justice-related topics, use the LPC library databases listed below:
+To locate magazines and scholarly/academic journal articles relating to your topic, the following LPC library databases are recommended.

-To limit your database search to only scholarly/academic/peer-reviewed journals, check/select the box labeled "Scholarly (Peer Reviewed) Journals" within the search interface for the database.
+To limit your periodical database search to only include scholarly/academic/peer-reviewed journals, check/select the box labeled "Scholarly (Peer Reviewed) Journals" within the search interface for the database.

 Also, be sure to check/select the box labeled "Full Text".